National Forest Foundation | Collaboration Resources | National…

 The National Forest Foundation has a long history of offering design, coordination, and facilitation services for workshops involving the Forest Service at the forest, state and regional level.
 We also assist with communications, website development, and registration as part of the package of services we offer when hosting workshops.

-We have been recently hosted or assisted with the following workshops:
+We have hosted or assisted with the following workshops:

 Together with the National Partnership Office (NPO), the National Forest Foundation is working to create avenues for new partnerships with the Forest Service through the Partnerships on Every Forest (PEF) program.
 This program aims to empower every Forest Service employee to seize partnership opportunities that achieve cross-boundary conservation outcomes, embrace shared leadership by collaborating with diverse communities, and build inclusive relationships based on respect and trust.